 The SAT or the ACT: Which One Should You Take?

-Everyone knows the importance of high test scores when it comes to college admissions.
-Depending on where you live and which school your child attends, there’s almost always a “default” test that everyone takes.
-In the Northeast, it seems like the SAT is synonymous with college, and in the Midwest, the ACT is the name of the game.
-The reasons for these regional preferences are unimportant – but the potential risks of these preferences are very real.
+Everyone knows the importance of high test scores when it comes to college admissions and merit scholarships.
+Depending on where you live and which school your child attends, there’s almost always a “default” test that schools offer.
+When deciding which test your student should prep for, it’s important to understand the difference between the ACT s.
+SAT.

 What’s The Difference?

 Both tests are mostly multiple choice, test your math, grammatical, and reading aptitude, include an essay, and run around four hours.
 Both exams (supposedly) test the material that you learn in middle school in high school.
 While the material on both tests is remarkably similar (the SAT tests more vocab, the ACT tests a bit more math and has a “science” section that has nothing to do with science), the styles of these tests are incredibly different.

 The SAT is great for students who like to ponder questions deeply, take their time, look for root causes, solve puzzles, and use their logical reasoning.
 It is horrible for students who aren’t good at logical reasoning games, or who need more straightforward directions.

 The ACT is great for students who are focused, can work for long stretches without a break, and who have their ABCs of math, grammar, and sentence composition down.
 It is horriblefor students who get stressed or distracted easily, or who aren’t good under time pressure.